Fortinet Inc. (FTNT) Shares Up Despite Recent Market Volatility

-Fortinet Inc. (NASDAQ: FTNT)’s stock price has increased by 1.57 compared to its previous closing price of 62.99.
-Despite this, the company has seen a gain of 3.96% in its stock price over the last five trading days.
+Fortinet Inc. (NASDAQ: FTNT)’s stock price has increased by 1.54 compared to its previous closing price of 64.81. but the company has seen a 4.05% gain in its stock price over the last five trading sessions.
 Barron’s reported on 08/04/22 that Fortinet Stock Slumps on Cut to Service Revenue Guidance

 Is It Worth Investing in Fortinet Inc. (NASDAQ: FTNT) Right Now?